CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## What you Need

 The latest version of Xcode for compiling the demo examples, brew to install some mandatory dependencies, Ruby and Bundler for running scripts and downloading some Ruby gems.

 //TODO: Provide a tutorials for installing those softwares

 ## What is this book about
 This book describes essentials about building modular architecture on iOS.
 You will find examples of different approaches, framework types, pros and cons, common problems and so on.
-By the end of this book you should have a very good understanding of what benefits will bring such architecture to your project, whether it is necessary at all or which would be the best way for modularising your project.
+By the end of this book you should have a very good understanding of what benefits will bring such architecture to your project, whether it is necessary at all or which would be the best way for modularising the project.

 At the end of this book, you can read experiences from top notch iOS engineers working across numerous different projects.